User Profile

 Your results are reliable with Elecsys® 11,20

 Elecsys® AD CSF assays achieve highly accurate and precise results.
-This is supported by internal data11 and confirmed by the Alzheimer’s Association Quality Control rounds, where Elecsys® results outperform manual assays (in green) and automated assays (in light blue)20
+This is supported by internal data11 and confirmed by the Alzheimer’s Association Quality Control rounds, where Elecsys® results outperform other manual and automated assays.

 Elecsys® AD CSF assays intermediate precision11